T-Centralen metro station

 T-Centralen is the largest and busiest station on the Stockholm Metro.
-It is located directly adjacent to Stockholm Central Station and Stockholm City commuter train station, in the Norrmalm district of central Stockholm.
+It is located directly adjacent to Stockholm Central Station and Stockholm City commuter rail station, in the Norrmalm district of central Stockholm.
 T-Centralen is also the name of the terminus for the Spårväg City tram line.

-T-Centralen is the only station in Stockholm Metro where all three metro lines converge.
-In 2018, approximately 340,000 passengers used the metro station daily, with 174,550 boarding and 166,850 alighting.
+T-Centralen is the only station on the Stockholm Metro where all three metro lines converge.
+In 2018, approximately 340,000 passengers used the metro station daily, with 174,550 boarding and 166,850 descending.

 The station is located between Sergels torg and Vasagatan.
 A pedestrian underpass connects T-Centralen to the nearby Central Station running underneath Vasagatan.
 It is also linked to the Cityterminalen long-distance bus terminal.

 History

 T-Centralen opened on 24 November 1957 as part of the section connecting Slussen and Hötorget, linking the southern and north-western sections of the Green Line.

 On 5 April 1964, it became the northern terminus of the first segment of the Red Line to Fruängen.
 The Red Line was extended north to Östermalmstorg on 16 May 1965.

 On 31 August 1975, the Blue Line opened, running to Hjulsta via Hallonbergen and Rinkeby.
 A one-station extension to Kungsträdgården was added on 30 October 1977.

 Stockholm City commuter rail station, located below the metro, opened on 10 July 2017, with direct escalators up to the metro platforms.
 Since 2018, T-Centralen has also been the western terminus of the Spårväg City tramway.